csc-training/advanced-mpi/docs/04-datatypes-advanced.md

 # Sending multiple elements: Extent

-- Sending multiple user-defined types at once may not behave as expected
-- The *lower bound* describes where the datatype starts
+- When communicating multiple elements, MPI uses the concept of extent
+     - next element is read or write *extent* bytes apart from the previous one in the buffer
+- Extent is determined from the displacements and sizes of the basic types in the typemap
-    - LB: min(displacement)
+    - The lower bound (LB) = min(displacement)
-- The *extent* describes the stride at which contiguous elements are read or written when sending multiple elements
-    - extent = max(displacement + size) - LB + padding
+    - Extent = max(displacement + size) - LB + padding
+- Communicating multiple user-defined types at once may not behave as expected if there are gaps in the beginning or end of the derived type

 # Multiple MPI_TYPE_VECTORs